Attention: a Canada Post strike will delay US and International orders.

 Capacity voltage curve of batteries to run bear fence

 It’s the rechargeable Hixons you want - in our tests they discharged est 95% of their rated capacity.
-Usable energy will be a factor when you calculate what to pack in terms of Wh.
+For us, then, each AA holds .95 x 3.5Wh = 3.3Wh of usable energy.

-Wh required (for a trip) = 1.25W (energizer power draw) x hrs (total runtime)
+1.25W (energizer power draw) x hrs (total runtime needed) = Wh required (without recharging)

-If you need more capacity for a longer trip, you could bring an extra set and/or recharge with a solar panel.
-(Careful to keep them evenly charged, lest you fry something in the case.)
+For a longer trip with the Hixons you could bring an extra set or recharge with a solar panel (charging them evenly lest you fry something in the case).
+Or bring a bigger battery.

 To calculate the energy required in Amp-hours (Ah):